 The Wilier White Roads Classic

-The Wilier White Roads Classic is a road-based sportive which also takes in 35 km of white gravel and chalk roads on and around The Ridgeway in Oxfordshire; an Area of Outstanding Natural Beauty.
-Choose the epic new 100-mile option or the original 110 km route.
+The Wilier White Roads Classic is 80-mile (128km) road-based sportive which also takes in 25 km of white gravel and chalk roads on and around The Ridgeway in Oxfordshire; an Area of Outstanding Natural Beauty.

 Modelled on the epic European Classic Strade Bianche

-The Wilier White Roads Classic will be held on Sunday 9 July 2017, starting and finishing at STreatley Farm, RG8 9PT.
-Entries are priced at £30.
+The Wilier White Roads Classic will be held on Sunday 22 July 2018, starting and finishing at Streatley Farm, RG8 9PT.
+Entries are priced at £29.
 You can sign up using British Cycling’s online entry system – click on the red ‘ENTER’ button below.
 The event is promoted by Cycle Classics, who also organize the Tour of the Black Country, a Roubaix-inspired sportive, featuring 19 cobbled sectors and a velodrome finish and the Cheshire Cobbled Classic, which includes several steep cobbled climbs, including the infamous 45% Corkscrew.

 |START (0 km)||Streatley Farm RG8 9PT|